10 Best Historical Movies of 2019

 8. Downton Abbey

 Britain’s favorite television show finally gets its much-awaited film adaptation.
 ‘Downton Abbey‘ sees the Crawley family buzz with excitement and prepare for the royal visit of the King and the Queen.
-The excitement is gently mixed with trepidation and anxiety as the royal household comes in direct clash with the Crawley servant group.
+The excitement is gently mixed with trepidation and anxiety as the royal household directly clashes with the Crawley servant group.
 As the film progresses, director Michael Engler gradually builds the tension and animosity between the two groups fighting for authority and superiority.
 The organic progression of the television series, which ended around two years before the events of the film, allows the wildly popular and admired cast to make a seamless transition.

 7. The Mountain

 ‘The Mountain’ works on a really strange premise with sudden twists and turns that catch you off guard.
 Jeff Goldblum provides the A-list status to the film and stars as Dr. Fiennes, the central character of the film.
 Fiennes recruits Andy, a young man who has recently lost both his parents, as his handyman on a road trip.
-The pair travel across various asylums as Fiennes performs lobotomization on several patients, including Andy’s mother sometime back.
+The pair travel across various asylums as Fiennes performs lobotomization on several patients, including Andy’s mother, sometime back.
 Andy reluctantly documents Fiennes’ exploits.
 Their next destination proves to be a life-changing experience for Andy, as his constant efforts to establish a connection with his mother’s spirit come to a haunting resolution.

 6. Shadow

 Zhang Yimou’s strikingly crafted masterpiece is highly deliberative and fierce in commenting on ancient elitist China.
-The movie focuses upon the untold and obscure roles that “shadows”, loyal surrogates of nobles and emperors, played in preserving their master’s lives.
-Absent from the annals of history, shadows lived their lives, not as their own and vanished without a trace.
+The movie focuses on the untold and obscure roles that “shadows”, loyal surrogates of nobles and emperors, played in preserving their master’s lives.
+Absent from the annals of history, shadows lived their lives, not as their own, and vanished without a trace.
 Deng Chao’s dual turn as Commander Ziyu and his shadow steers the film in the right direction and makes for a brilliant character study.
 Zhang’s immense dedication to recreating traditional-heavy China reaps great rewards, lending the film authenticity and originality.

 Ancient China, frequently ravaged by internal wars between rulers, is recreated with great detail to attention.
 Its grandeur visual scale is matched by theatrical ambition, housing some of the most emotionally charged sequences of the year.
 The choreography of the battle scenes really distinguishes ‘Shadow’ from its contemporary peers.
 It is in the quieter moments between Madam and the shadow that we find the greatest magnitude of intensity.
-Just like an artist’s brush, Zhang’s camera paints a bleak, macabre picture, mirroring the mood of uncertainty and hostility that persisted in the enmity between rival kingdoms.
+Like an artist’s brush, Zhang’s camera paints a bleak, macabre picture, mirroring the uncertainty and hostility that persisted in the enmity between rival kingdoms.

-Chao and Sun Li give collectively the most memorable performances this year that are not only emotionally weighty, but also magnificently untamed.
+Chao and Sun Li give collectively the most memorable performances this year that are not only emotionally weighty but also magnificently untamed.
 The relentless realization of the climax crescendos into a fitting finale, rounding off a visually sumptuous and genre-defining period drama.

 5. They Shall Never Grow Old